tylerbcrawford/Project-02/README.md

 ## **Conclusion and Reflections**

 This penetration testing engagement provided valuable insights into Rekall Corporation's security posture.
 The exercise reinforced the importance of regular security assessments and proactive remediation efforts.
-It also enhanced my skills in penetration testing methodologies and tools, emphasizing the necessity for continuous learning and adaptation in the cybersecurity field.
+It also enhanced our team's skills in penetration testing methodologies and tools, emphasizing the necessity for continuous learning and adaptation in the cybersecurity field.
 By identifying and addressing these vulnerabilities, organizations like Rekall can significantly improve their defenses against potential threats.

 ---